-- 1. Quid Pro Quo: - a. a College employee, - b. conditions the provision of an aid, benefit, or service of the College, - c. on an individual's participation in unwelcome sexual conduct; and/or
+- 1. Quid Pro Quo: - a. a College employee, agents, or other persons authorized by the College to provide aid, benefit, or service in its program, - b. conditions the provision of aid, benefit, or service of the College, - c. on an individual's participation in unwelcome sexual conduct; and/or

 - 2. Sexual Harassment:

-- a. unwelcome conduct,
+- a.
+Unwelcomed conduct,

-- b. determined by a reasonable person,
+- b. determined by a reasonable person

 - c. to be so severe, and

 - d. pervasive, and,

 - e. objectively offensive,

 - f. that it effectively denies a person equal access to the College's education program or activity

 - 3. Sexual Assault, defined as: - a.
-Sex Offenses, Forcible: - i.
+Sex Offenses, Forcible or Non-forcible: - i.
 Any sexual act directed against another person, - ii. without the consent of the Complainant, - iii. including instances in which the Complainant is incapable of giving consent.